zulip/zulip-gci/tasks/interactive-bots.md

   b. checking that the messages showed up in the `followup` stream, prepended by the sender email

-* Take screenshots showing that the bot is working, i.a. your terminal window with the bot working, messages sent by the bot in the followup stream.
+* Take screenshots showing that the bot is working, i.e. your terminal window with the bot working, messages sent by the bot in the followup stream.
 Add the screenshots to `interactive-bots/followup/<username>/`.